elimas9/replay_strategies_for_robotic_navigation/README.md

 - `histogram_qvalues_propagation.py` produces the histograms plots and the statistical analysis concerning the propagation of the maximal Q-values in the maze (for instance as a function of the distance to the rewarding state, for individual 50 at trial 3, for all the indivuals at trial 3 and divided in bins), for all the types of replay and for both the deterministic and the stochastic environment.
-The .json files generated from `main.py` are needed.
+It compares also the maximal q-values propagationo of each algorithm to the optimal one generated in `test_value_iteration_optimal_qvalue_propagation.py`.
+- `test_value_iteration_optimal_qvalue_propagation.py` computes and plots in different figures (map, histogram and cumulative histogram) the maximal q-values propagation for the MB value-iteration algorithm employed in the proposed environemnt, to be compared to the maximal q-values propagation obtained by the other tested algorithms
 - `entropy_map.py` produces a figure representing the maximal entropy for each state of the environment, in the stochastic case.
 The transitions are read from `transitions.txt`, collected after a long random exploration in ROS Gazebo.
 The range to which the entropy values are normalized is the same used for visualizing the entropy map of the